Democratic Labor Party (Australia, 1955): Democratic Labor Party

-In 1957, the party changed its name to the Democratic Labor Party (DLP).
+In 1957, the ALP (A-C) changed its name to the Democratic Labor Party (DLP), although the exact date of the party's renaming is unclear.
+At least one source claims it was renamed in 1956, but this appears to have been the founding of a DLP in New South Wales (where an ALP split had largely been avoided).
+The NSW DLP was separate to the ALP (A-C), and NSW DLP president Alan Manning said it was not connected "in anyway" to the Victorian-based party, saying "if B. A. Santamaria joined the Democratic Labor Party I would get out of it".
+The Tasmanian branch of the ALP (A-C) chose to affiliate with the NSW DLP in February 1957, and Tribune reported that Manning was "trying to link the anti-Communist Labor Parties and the DLP into a national party".
+Beginning in May 1957, the DLP name began to be used outside of NSW.
+On 27 August 1957, Tasmanian senator George Cole officially informed the Senate that the ALP (A-C) has been renamed to the DLP following a conference held on 18 August 1957.

 In the same year, the Labor Party split in Queensland following the expulsion of Vince Gair, a conservative Catholic, from the party.
 He and his followers formed the Queensland Labor Party, which, in 1962, became the Queensland branch of the DLP.

 Between 1955 and 1974 the DLP was able to command a significant vote, particularly in Victoria and Queensland, with their large numbers of Catholics.
 During the period the party held between one and five seats in the Senate (which is elected by proportional representation).
 The DLP Senate leaders were George Cole (from Tasmania; 1955–1965), Vince Gair (from Queensland; 1965–1973), and Frank McManus (from Victoria; 1973–1974).
 Other DLP Senators were Condon Byrne (from Queensland), Jack Kane (from New South Wales), and Jack Little, a Protestant (from Victoria).

 No DLP Senators or state politicians were ever elected in South Australia or Western Australia.
 Owing largely to demographic reasons, the ALP did not split in these states, although some lay branch members switched to the new party once it had been established.
 As the ALP and the conservative parties traditionally held approximately equal numbers of seats in the Senate, the DLP was able to use the balance of power in the Senate to extract concessions from Liberal governments, particularly larger government grants to Catholic schools, greater spending on defence, and non-recognition of the People's Republic of China.